The start of a new school year can feel like you’ve forgotten how to learn.

 Don’t burn yourself out!
 Schedule in 15-minute breaks during those long-haul study sessions.
 Relax with your friends and reward your hard work.
 Veg out with a YouTube video or go for a walk—do at least one thing a day that brings you joy.

-Remember to build in time for yourself to disconnect from your academics, to take care of your mental health, and never underestimate the effect of a good night’s rest.
+Remember to build in time for yourself to disconnect from your academics and to take care of your mental health—and never underestimate the effect of a good night’s rest!

 Figure out what works for you